Interview by Charles McCain, Street Sense

 Everything was substandard—schools, housing and the most critical—health-care.
 At age 26 his older sister died six months into a pregnancy.
 This, too, is not an uncommon story for a family both poor and black in Washington, DC.
 Given he had four siblings, this is the only one he spoke about.
 It is clearly one of the most terrible events of his younger life.

 In 1989, at the end of the 9th grade (aged 15), school no longer appealed to Martin and he dropped out and went to work.
 Odd jobs mostly.
-At age 19, he secured full-time employment selling home improvement work over the phone.
+At age 19, while he couldn’t even get a credit card for bad credit, he secured full-time employment selling home improvement work over the phone.
 He was good at it and became the sales manager.
 Then onward and upward to better paying job as a mortgage loan officer during the refinancing boom some years back.
 But Martin found he didn’t like paperwork and that a job in mortgage refinancing involves a lot of paperwork and deceiving homeowners.

 So in the year 2000 Martin went to another job back on the phones, this time in debt collection for a law firm.
 He spent most of his time finding the people who owed money and had not paid.
 After finding them, he either got the money from them or the law firm sued the person.